Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 Why DevOps and CI/CD Demand Integrated API Penetration Testing

 As organizations embrace DevOps and CI/CD, testing shifts left, leaving security often lagging behind.
 Running API penetration testing outside pipelines creates friction and delays, undermining the benefits of automation.
-In 2026, it is crucial for leading teams to:- Run lightweight API security checks as part of CI pipelines
+In 2026, it is crucial for leading teams to:

 - Trigger deeper penetration tests at key milestones